 Years of Experience

-Average pay is typically $73K for those with five to nine years of experience.
-The greater proportion of employees (32 percent) report one to four years of experience and bring home $63K annually.
+Average pay is about $97K per year for those with five to nine years of experience.
+Broken down by tenure, the largest share of Credit Suisse employees (34 percent) have one to four years of experience and earn around $65K annually on average.

 Certifications and Degrees